Section 06 / 11

 QuestionShari'ah Consideration

-Is the proposed coverage Shari'ah-compliant?Operator cannot offer Takaful for Haram items (alcohol products, pork, gambling, weapons). the Islamic Insurance standard prohibits "provision of insurance coverage for Shari'ah-banned items, activities or purposes."
+Is the proposed coverage Shari'ah-compliant?The operator cannot offer Takaful for haram items such as alcohol products, pork, gambling, or weapons.
+Coverage for Shari'ah-banned items, activities, or purposes is prohibited.

-Are contributions truly donations?Policy documents must explicitly state that contributions are donations (Tabarru') to the fund, not premiums to operator.
-Per, this MUST be stipulated in policy terms.
+Are contributions truly donations?Policy documents must explicitly state that contributions are donations (Tabarru') to the fund, not premiums to the operator.
+This must be stipulated in the policy terms.

 Is investment Shari'ah-compliant?Fund assets must be invested in Shari'ah-compliant instruments (Sukuk, stocks of compliant companies, real estate, Murabahah).
 NO interest-bearing bonds, NO equities of Haram sectors.

-Is surplus distribution fair?the Islamic Insurance standard permits four methods (distribution by contribution %; to non-claimants only; net of claims; SSB-approved alternatives).
-Operator must choose ONE transparent method and disclose upfront.
+Is surplus distribution fair?Takaful rules permit distribution by contribution percentage, to non-claimants only, net of claims, or by another SSB-approved method.
+The operator must choose one transparent method and disclose it upfront.

 Does operator have proper incentive controls?Operator compensation must NOT incentivize claim denial.
 Wakalah fee should be reasonable, not excessive.
 If Mudarabah, operator's share of investment returns must be disclosed and capped.

-Are separated accounts maintained?the Islamic Insurance standard requires two accounts.
-Operator account and policyholders' account must be genuinely separate, with independent accounting and reporting.
+Are separated accounts maintained?The operator account and policyholders' account must be genuinely separate, with independent accounting and reporting.

 Compliance Monitoring Unit